LLAVIDAL: A Large LAnguage VIsion Model for Daily Activities of Living: Background: Training LLVM

-Following \cite{videochatgpt}, given an input video denoted by $\nu_i \in \mathbb{R}^{T \times H \times W \times C}$, where $T$ represents the frames encoded using a pretrained vision-language model (\textbf{VLM}) CLIP-L/14 \cite{CLIP} to obtain frame-level embeddings for the video, $x_i \in \mathbb{R}^{T \times h \times w \times D}$, with $D$ as the embedding dimension, and $h = H/p$, $w = W/p$ representing the dimensions adjusted by patch size $p$.
-Temporal and spatial features are extracted by aggregating these frame-level embeddings along the respective dimensions.
-The video-level features, $V_i \in \mathbb{R}^{F_{\nu} \times D_{\nu}}$, are obtained by concatenating the temporal and spatial features, where $F_{v}$ represents the spatio-temporal tokens and $D_{\nu}$ is the video feature dimension.
-The video features are projected into the LLM embedding space using a linear projection layer $\mathcal{T}_v$.
-Thus, we obtain input tokens $Q_v$ for the video features:
+\spaceaftersection In this section, we briefly present the general framework for training LLVMs.
+Given an input video $V_i \in \mathbb{R}^{T \times H \times W \times C}$, we encode each frame using the pretrained vision-language model (VLM) CLIP-L/14 \cite{CLIP} to obtain frame-level embeddings $f_i \in \mathbb{R}^{T \times h \times w \times D_{v}}$, where $D_{v}$ is the embedding dimension, and $h = H/p$, $w = W/p$ are dimensions adjusted by the patch size $p$.
+We extract temporal and spatial features by aggregating these embeddings along their respective dimensions \cite{videochatgpt}.
+The resulting video-level features, $\mathcal{X}^v_i \in \mathbb{R}^{F_{v} \times D_{v}}$, where $F_{v}$ denotes the number of spatio-temporal tokens, are obtained by concatenating the aggregated features.